KinglittleQ/Pytorch-Template/README.md

-### 2) Write traning loop
+### 2) Write training loop

-And then all you need is to write a little traning loop like this:
+And then all you need is to write a little training loop like this:

 ``` python
 model = Model()